How We Help Animals

 At the time, the Belmont Report changed the conduct of human research and it led to informed consent requirements, mandatory assessments of the risks and benefits of research, and special protections for vulnerable populations such as children.

 Today, some of the most problematic research practices involve animals.
 Millions of animals—including dogs, cats, nonhuman primates, and many other species of small and large animals—are used in research each year.

 A growing number of doctors, scientists, and policymakers question the validity and reliability of applying knowledge gained from animal experiments to human ailments, as well as the risks such poor science poses to particularly vulnerable human patients and populations.
 Fortunately, although they have yet to be fully implemented, there are more ethical, human-relevant tools that can be used to study disease and therapeutic interventions.

 As part of a commitment to a Just One Health approach, we believe it is also time to extend the ethical framework set forth in the Belmont Report to animals, and we are working toward this goal.
 Our efforts to reexamine the principles outlined in the Belmont Report and related documents also prompt a reevaluation of human research, including the need to further enhance protections for those who are most vulnerable to exploitation.

 We advocate for

-- increased transparency, requiring full public records of taxpayer-funded animal research of any kind;
+- increased transparency, requiring full public records of taxpayer-funded animal research;

-- the establishment of a minimal risk threshold, much like what is used in pediatric research and for other individuals who cannot provide informed consent, to be applied to all decisions about the use of animals in research;
+- the establishment of a minimal risk threshold, much like what is used in pediatric research and for other individuals who cannot provide informed consent;

 Questions about our work on behalf of animals?
 Please reach out.